folio-org/raml-module-builder/README.md

 ### Foreign keys constraint

-Use `foreignKeys` in schema.json of the Tenant API to automatically create the following columns and triggers.
+An `foreignKeys` entry in schema.json of the Tenant API automatically creates the following columns, triggers and indexes for the foreign key.

-PostgreSQL does not directly support a foreign key constraint (referential integrity) of a field inside the JSONB.
-Therefore an additional column with the foreign key constraint, and a trigger to keep it in sync with the value inside the JSONB, are created.
+This additional column is needed because PostgreSQL does not directly support a foreign key constraint (referential integrity) of a field inside the JSONB.

-Example:
+Example, similar to the SQL produced by an `foreignKeys` entry:

 ```sql
 CREATE TABLE item (